 Hello and welcome!
 My name is Krista Brittain, and I am a licensed clinical psychologist in West Des Moines, IA.
 Thanks so much for visiting our website.
 As a psychologist, I provide consultation, therapy, and assessment services.
-However, I am not currently taking new referrals for therapy .
+You can find some more information about therapy and assessment on the Services page.
+Please note, however, that I am not currently taking new clients/referrals for therapy .
 If you are in search of a therapist, I would be happy to refer you to excellent clinicians in the area.
-Currently, we are scheduling about 3 months out for assessment.
-You can find some more information about therapy and assessment on the Services page.
-Please call to learn more about the assessment process or to schedule an appointment.
-If you are a future client, I look forward to meeting you!
-My office is located within Advanced Wellness: 950 Office Park Road, Suite 221 West Des Moines, IA 50265.
-Our phone number is (515) 868-2753, and the fax is (844) 400-6505.
-This is a relatively new location for us (February 2018), and I'm excited to see you in our new space.
+Due to COVID-19, I am not scheduling new assessment/testing clients.
+If you are interested on being on the waitlist, please call to learn more.

-I am very happy to continue practicing in the Des Moines area, where I have been for the past 7 years.
+I am very happy to continue practicing in the Des Moines area, where I have been since 2011.
 Prior to that I practiced at Trinity Hospital in Minot, North Dakota.
 I went to school at the University of Denver and interned at the University of Missouri-Kansas City.
 My practice includes both therapy and assessment, both of which I enjoy very much, and I work with children, adults, couples, and families for a variety of concerns.

 In the assessment process, we focus on helping people and families understand themselves better through formal and informal tests and assessment measures.
 This is an exciting process for me, because it is a delight to get to no people so profoundly and to help people be curious about themselves and why they work in the ways they do.
 Assessment tends to be a shorter-term process, although some people choose to do therapy once their assessment is completed.